SVG to CSS background-image conversion

 - The CSS file is cacheable.

-All major browsers support this method, including IE9+, see CSS background-image support table.
+Supported by all major browsers, including IE9+, see CSS background-image support table.